 Using interactive 360-degree interactive environments and Geographic Information System (GIS) data, along with more traditional learning resources, PolarPASS provides a science-based curriculum that immerses students in unique polar locations and brings them up close and personal with Earth science data and field locations.

 What are PolarPASS modules?

 PolarPASS modules are designed to transport students to the field.
-Every module uses a combination of 360-degree interactive environment(s), GIS, and other materials to provide students with authentic scientific data and to dive into the field experience.
-Each module explores a specific theme, provide a series of Units within that theme to walk students through discovery.
+Each module uses a combination of 360-degree interactive environment(s), GIS, and other materials to provide students with authentic scientific data and to dive into the field experience.
+Each module explores a specific theme, providing a series of Units within that theme to walk students through discovery.
 Learning activities are designed to enhance students' geospatial skills and support development of a sense of polar place, even without traveling to these exciting environments.

 Why use PolarPASS modules in your classroom?

 Developed by a team of professional educators and polar scientists, PolarPASS provides unique curriculum to link your classroom to the poles.
 Authentic geoscience data allows students to step into the scientific discovery role.
 Carefully designed activities for inquiry challenge students to make connections across the polar systems and linking to global changes in climate.

 What courses and disciplines are right for PolarPASS modules?